 Bonding time!
 Scheduling time to do things with your roommate means that instead of having awkward, forced conversations all the time, you’ll get to know each other in a much more natural way.

-In college, my roommate and I planned adventures frequently, and it all began after we discovered a pumpkin patch and llama farm.
+In college, my roommate and I planned adventures frequently, and it all began when we discovered a pumpkin patch and llama farm.

 Having adventures with your roommate is a fun way to explore a potential friendship and also have a wild time in a new city or town.